 We begin our review by analyzing GBI's and GFC's claims with respect to the publication as a whole.
-In support of Forbes's motion for summary judgment, Barrett stated in his affidavit: "Every fact that I included in the story I believed was true....
+In support of Forbes's motion for summary judgment, Barrett stated in his affidavit: "Every fact that I included in the story I believed was true. . . .
 If any fact in the article is substantially false, I did not write it, and Forbes did not publish it, knowing that it was substantially false or with a high degree of awareness of its probable falsity."
 Barrett's affidavit further sets forth in considerable detail his basis for each of the passages contained in the article.
 According to Barrett, his review of the article "confirms that the passages were true or, at least, I had very good reason to believe they were true; certainly I had no reason to believe that they were false."
 However, even when the discrete facts within a publication are literally or substantially true, a publication may still be defamatory if those facts are presented in such a way that they create a substantially false and defamatory impression by omitting material facts or juxtaposing facts in a misleading way.
-Turner, 44 Tex.
-Sup.
-Ct.
-J. at 250.
-We have found nothing in the summary judgment record addressing GBI and GFC's contention that the article was misleading and defamatory when viewed in its entirety.
-Accordingly, we conclude that Forbes has failed to show its entitlement to judgment as a matter of law with respect to the publication as a whole.
+Turner, 38 S.W.3d at 115.
+We have found nothing in the summary judgment record addressing GBI and GFC's contention that the article was misleading and defamatory when Accordingly, we conclude that Forbes has failed to show its viewed in its entirety. entitlement to judgment as a matter of law with respect to the publication as a whole.

 Furthermore, we conclude that a fact issue exists with respect to whether, at the time the article was published, Forbes was acting with actual malice.
 Eller states in his affidavit that when he was first contacted by Barrett in the early fall of 1991, Barrett agreed to allow Eller to review the article before it was published.
 On Friday, October 25, 1991, Eller received a copy of "what [Barrett] said was a draft of the article" at his office.
 After reviewing the article, Eller telephoned Barrett that day and they, along with Eller's wife, discussed the article.
 According to Eller, he told Barrett that the article "contained innumerable false statements and clearly misleading and false innuendos."
 Eller then immediately began working with his staff and legal counsel to prepare a response to the article.
-The next day, Saturday, October 26, Eller transmitted by courier a letter to Barrett, with copies to two senior executive officers of Forbes magazine, detailing various alleged inaccuracies in the article.
+Over the weekend, Eller transmitted a letter to Barrett for delivery on Monday,

+October 28, with copies to two senior executive officers of Forbes magazine, detailing various alleged inaccuracies in the article.